Conditions of entry

 Entries

-• All entries into the Sunshine Coast Art Prize 2023 must be submitted online through the Caloundra Regional Gallery website.
+• All entries into the Sunshine Coast National Art Prize 2024 must be submitted online through the Caloundra Regional Gallery website.

 • Ensure you have submitted the correct information on your entry, no additional changes can be made after the submission has been completed.